 Homeopathic remedies can take the place of drugs for all kinds of ailments, from the flu to bee stings, to cuts and scrapes, bumps and bruises… the sky’s the limit here.
-For all the reasons you give a drug, there’s a homeopathic remedy that will do the same thing–but safely!
+For all the reasons you give a drug, there’s a homeopathic remedy that will do the same thing—but safely!
 You should have a 30C homeopathic Emergency Kit at home.
-I bought my kit from www.a2zhomeopathy.com but you can also check www.Amazon.com or visit your nearest homeopathic pharmacy.
+You can buy them from Amazon.com.

 Buy an acute prescribing book:

-so you can learn that when your child gets a high fever, instead of giving Tylenol or antibiotics, you give Belladonna or Aconite; or when your child gets the flu, you give Gelsemium.
+You can learn that when your child gets a high fever, instead of giving Tylenol or antibiotics, you give Belladonna or Aconite; or when your child gets the flu, you give Gelsemium.
 (These are only rough guidelines, this is why you need an acute prescribing book.)
-Sure, you won’t be perfect in the beginning, and you’ll make mistakes; but, eventually, it will be second nature to you and you’ll have a problem-free household like I do (most of the time)!
+Sure, you won’t be perfect in the beginning, and you’ll make mistakes; but, eventually, it will be second nature to you and you’ll have a problem-free household like mine!
 Yes, that is really possible!

 Now, this just in!
-A friend of mine sent me the following which she found in an article titled “Low Platelet Count Natural Remedies”/12–but P.S., where the author says to add honey, make sure it’s RAW honey, which you can get at your health food store, as anything less is just sugar for all intents and purposes:
+A friend of mine sent me the following which she found in an article titled “Low Platelet Count Natural Remedies”/4–but P.S., where the author says to add honey, make sure it’s RAW honey, which you can get at your health food store, as anything less is just sugar for all intents and purposes:

 Here are the top 10 ways to increase a low platelet count naturally.